 ICustomCode to the

 CustomCode class.
-To fix this issue, you will need to tell Umbraco how this mapping should work.
+To fix this, you will need to tell Umbraco how this mapping should work.
 You need to register your dependency with the DI container.
+This is done using a composer.

-In Umbraco V8 the concept of components was introduced.
+In Umbraco V8 the concept of a component and a composer was introduced.
 Components are the new way to hook into the Umbraco pipeline and register your own custom functionality.
 In this article, I'm only going to focus on the component to register custom dependencies.
 It is worth noting that this approach can be used for things like registering custom events etc...

 The component that needs to be registered to do dependency injection within Umbraco is the